 Fire Prevention is under the direct supervision of Fire Marshal Joe Hyatt.
-Stephen Parks is the Fire Inspector for the City of Grants Pass.
+Tim Stacy and Michael Meyer are the Fire Inspectors for the City of Grants Pass.
 Kelly Busch is the Prevention Program Office Assistant.

 The Crime Prevention Division analyzes local crime by types and areas in the City of Grants Pass.
 According to this analysis, the Crime Prevention Division designs and targets programs toward these crime types, with emphasis on the most serious offenses.

 The Crime Prevention Officer makes every effort to organize and encourage the development of Neighborhood Watch groups.
 Neighborhood Watch groups consist of neighbors in a designated area and are under the leadership of a citizen with guidance from the Crime Prevention Officer.

 Other Programs & Activities

 In addition to Neighborhood Watch groups, the Prevention Division provides programs, classes, displays, and written informational material which have a positive effect in the city.
 Programs include, but are not limited to:

 - Business and Residential Burglary Prevention